 Hot Rocks celebrates The Rolling Stones with an all ages show complete with the sound, the look and the energy.
-Celebrating The Rolling Stones with a variety of songs, from the 60's to current.
+Hot Rocks performs a variety of Stones songs from their catalog of 60+ years of hits.

 The Rolling Stones selected Hot Rocks to represent the Midwest.
 Bobby Keys, Rolling Stones sax player performed 2 shows with Hot Rocks.
 Featured on TV, the radio and in the news.
-Performances at all types events, public and private to audiences ranging from 100 to over 10,000.
+Performances at all types events, public and private to audiences ranging from less than 100 to over 10,000.
 The 'almost famous' Hot Rocks show is now available for your event.
 'It's always a party with Hot Rocks' - 'They're Hot and They Rock' - that's what our fans and clients say.

 What to Expect

 Hot Rocks presents a complete all ages theater-like Rolling Stones show, with the sound, the look, the and the energy.
 Audience participation is encouraged.
 Our musicians are wireless and free to roam through the audience when it is an event where this is possible.
 Performing since 1994, Hot Rocks recreates The Rolling Stones experience as close to The Stones as you can get.
 Performing for intimate audience of 100 to concerts of more than 10,000.
 Featured on TV, Radio and in the news, Hot Rocks is available for your next event.
 Contact us to get your date booked.